top of page

 Virginia Rep’s FY2022-23 audit conducted by Keiter for the period ending June 30, 2023, indicated $10.1 million in total assets, $6.6 million in net assets, and a cash surplus of $750,000, in addition to $1.26 million in restricted gifts to the campaign and specific programs.

-Operationally, however, Virginia Rep faced a significant budgeting challenge for the 2023-24 year.
-Cash reserve funds were significantly diminished, audiences still had not returned to pre-Covid levels, and the Board mandated that Virginia Rep pass a balanced budget for FY2023-24.
+However, Virginia Rep faced a significant operating budgeting challenge for the 2023-24 fiscal year.
+The cash reserve was still intact but significantly diminished, audiences still had not returned to pre-Covid levels, and the Board mandated that Virginia Rep pass a balanced budget for FY2023-24.
 Tough decisions were on the table, including potential pay cuts and layoffs.

-Yet, all three Artistic Directors, the Managing Director, department heads, the Board, and finance committee worked together to create and approve a balanced budget plan for FY2023-24 that kept all positions intact with no pay cuts.
+Yet, all three Artistic Directors (at that time), the Managing Director, department heads, the Board*, and finance committee worked together to create and approve a balanced budget plan for FY2023-24 that kept all positions intact with no pay cuts.
 It was an aggressive budget that hinged on exponentially increasing educational and children’s offerings at the newly acquired Virginia Rep Center for Arts and Education, as well as generating additional contributed revenue, and simultaneously reducing expenses.

 Why would Virginia Rep purchase the Scottish Rite Temple if it was in in dire financial straits?